Rellotscrewdriver/my-project-template/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one?

 Submitting changes
-Please send a GitHub Pull Request to DIC with a clear list of what you've done (read more about pull requests).
+Please send a GitHub Pull Request to <project_name> with a clear list of what you've done (read more about pull requests).
 When you send a pull request.
 We can always use more test coverage.
 Please follow our Coding Guidelines (below) and make sure all of your commits are atomic (one feature per commit).</br></br>

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: